ekamperi/ekamperi.github.io/_posts/2020-05-06-normality-tests-in-statistics.md

  <img style="width: 75%; height: 75%" src="{{ site.url }}/images/qqplot_normality.png">
 </p>

 Consistent with whatever have seen so far, the data points of the males Q-Q plot fall into a straight line.
-On the other hand, in females the data points deviate a lot at the tail.
+On the other hand, in females, the data points deviate a lot at the tail.

 The final step is to actually run a normality test, such as Shapiro-Wilk's: